amberrignell/Sugarwizard-backend/README.md

 Setup a database for your dev environment:
-Log into MongoDB and create a database with a collection called jalf Run `brew install mongosh`
+Log into MongoDB and create a free Shared Tier Cluster Go to connect -> connect your application and set the .env DATABASE_URL to the connection string

 User model:
 {